kotramanojkumar012/EDU-library/README.md

 KMK Online Library is a modern, responsive web app designed to simplify how engineering students discover and manage textbooks.

-Instead of scattered resources and cluttered interfaces, this project delivers a clean, fast, and intuitive library experience — built entirely using **Vanilla JavaScript**.
+It delivers a clean, fast, and intuitive library experience — built entirely using **Vanilla JavaScript** without any frameworks.

 ---